lsst/LDM-PMT/index.rst

 * LDM-135 DM Database Design

-* LDM-131 DM SUI Conceptual Design
+* LDM-131 DM SUIT Conceptual Design

 The complete set of DM baseline documents can be found in Docushare, Collection-2511.